Affiliate links on Android Authority may earn us a commission. Learn more.

 Android 14 update tracker: When will your phone get it?

-In February 2023, Google officially announced the first developer preview of Android 14 (now on the second developer preview).
+In February 2023, Google officially announced the first developer preview of Android 14 (now, bizarrely, on QPR1 beta but not public just yet).
 This will be the 2023 version of the operating system.
-There will be a months-long period of previews and betas before the stable version arrives.
+There will still be a few more weeks before the stable version arrives.
 But the launch of this operating system version probably has you asking a few questions.
 Which phones will get Android 14?
 When can I update to Android 14?
 We’ve got some answers for you below!

-This article will see continuous updates as the release cycle of the 2023 Android version continues on.
-As such, we highly recommend bookmarking this article and coming back every once in a while to check if there have been any updates for your phone!
+This article will see continuous updates as the release cycle of the 2023 Android version continues.
+As such, we highly recommend bookmarking this article and coming back occasionally to check if there have been any updates for your phone!

 What’s new in Android 14?

 In 2021, Android 12 was a wild reinvention of what the operating system looks like and can do.
-In 2022, Android 13 was a subtle iteration on that.
-In 2023, Android 14 looks to be another iterative year, as there don’t appear to be any huge changes — at least not yet.
+In 2022, Android 13 was a subtle iteration of that.
+In 2023, Android 14 looks to be another iterative year, as there don’t appear to be any huge changes.

 There are certainly new things to talk about, though!
-We know that you’ll have more control over font size (you can go up 200% now!), and battery life should be better.
-There will be more privacy and security features, including the prohibition of installing very old apps.
+We know you’ll have more control over font size (you can go up 200% now!), and battery life should be better.
+There will be more privacy and security features, including prohibiting installing very old apps.
 However, most of the significant changes to Android 14 are on the developer side, so they’re things the general user won’t see.

-It’s early days yet, so there could be a lot more in the pipeline for Android 14 that we just don’t know about yet.
+There could be a lot more in the pipeline for Android 14 that we don’t know about.
 You can stay up-to-date on the latest confirmed and rumored features using our Android 14 feature hub.

-Phones launched before and including the Zenfone 8 series have already received Android 13, which is the final version promised by Asus.
+Phones launched before and including the Zenfone 8 series have already received Android 13, which is the final version promised by ASUS.
 They will not get Android 14.
-Any unreleased 2023 phones from Asus will get Android 14, though, which includes the rumored Zenfone 10 and ROG Phone 7.
+Any 2023 phones from ASUS will get Android 14, including the Zenfone 10 and the ROG Phone 7.